 What is heartbreaking is that in some cases an addiction may actually cause mental health disorders.
 However, it is these very things that we can help you with.
-At Treehouse, our treatment is multidimensional, and is customized to fit the unique demands of your life.
+At Vertava Health of Texas, our treatment is multidimensional and is customized to fit the unique demands of your life.
 We treat your whole body and mind.

 Whether it be depression, anxiety, trauma, codependency, bipolar disorder or any other co-occurring disorder, we will treat them side by side with your addiction.
 This will lend to increasing your chances of a successful recovery and decreasing your odds of relapse.

-Beyond this, we may utilize other non-addictive medications that may be elemental in addressing these, or other co-occurring disorders.
-All of theses medications allow us to help you in living an all around more balanced and mindful life.
+Beyond this, we may utilize other non-addictive medications that may be elemental in addressing these or other co-occurring disorders.
+All of these medications allow us to help you in living an all-around more balanced and mindful life.

 This balance is further enhanced by our intensive and engaging behavioral therapy programs.
-At Treehouse, we integrate motivational interviewing, cognitive behavioral therapy and dialectical behavioral therapy to better serve you in uprooting the negative mindsets, emotions and behaviors that may be preventing you from finding true success.
+At Vertava Health of Texas, we integrate motivational interviewing, cognitive behavioral therapy and dialectical behavioral therapy to better serve you in uprooting the negative mindsets, emotions, and behaviors that may be preventing you from finding true success.
 Paired with proper medications, these therapies can ready you to face whatever life brings your way, by teaching you valuable coping and interpersonal skills.